makeabilitylab/physcomp/arduino/buttons.md

 - [Sparkfun's tutorial on Pull-up Resistors](https://learn.sparkfun.com/tutorials/pull-up-resistors/all)
 - [Arduino's official `INPUT_PULLUP` tutorial](https://www.arduino.cc/en/Tutorial/InputPullupSerial)
 - [Electronics Tutorials' Pull-up Resistors](https://www.electronics-tutorials.ws/logic/pull-up-resistor.html)

+## Let's make stuff!

+Whew, OK.
+We've now explained how to use four-legged tactile buttons, how to use pull-down, pull-up, and pull-up resistors and their purpose, and provided a general overview of digital input.

+It's time to make stuff.
+We're going to start with a button in a pull-down configuration before making circuits (and programs) for pull-up and internal pull-up configurations.
+Then, we'll make a simple "piano" synthesizer that puts our skills to the test!

 ## Pull-down resistor configuration